imagingbook/imagingbook-maven-repository/README.md

 to handle.
 For those who prefer to keep things simple, setting up a public Maven repository on GitHub offers a lean and efficient alternative.
 Of great help in this context is this [blog by Mike Mitterer](http://www.mikemitterer.at/infopoint/programmierung/maven-repository-github.html).
-The file and directory structure of a Maven repository areprecisely defined and we must make sure that our repository strictly complies with these rules.
+The file and directory structure of a Maven repository are precisely defined and we must make sure that our repository strictly complies with these rules.

+1. Create and intialize a **public** repository on GitHub.
+Note that if the repository is private, then some resources (e.g., pom-xml files) are not publicly accessible!

+2. DSD